NRI Income Tax & Compliance

 Net Sale Consideration

-For a taxpayer to qualify for the tax exemption on long-term capital gains, they must reinvest the net consideration from the sale of a non-residential asset in India into a new residential property.
+For a taxpayer to qualify for the tax exemption on long-term capital gains, they must reinvest the net consideration sale proceeds from selling a non-residential asset in India into a new residential property.

-The total amount the taxpayer received by selling the assets is the full value of consideration.
+The total amount the taxpayer received by selling the assets is the full value of the consideration.

-Now, the seller must subtract any expenses they have incurred specifically for the sale of the property, such as legal charges or broker fees.
-Upon subtracting such charges, the amount remaining is the "net consideration" amount, which must be reinvested within the specified time frame.
+Now the seller must subtract any expenses that they have incurred specifically for the sale of the property, like the legal charges or the broker fees.
+Upon subtracting such charges, the amount left is the "net consideration" amount, which needs to be reinvested within the specified time frame.

 Eligibility Criteria to Claim Exemption Under Section 54F